Having seen how to harvest honey from your beehives, there are more treasures awaiting you.

 The Properties of Beeswax

 The utility and value we find in beeswax comes from its unique properties.
 These are evident in a substance that, apart from being created through a fascinating process, almost seems designed to be for our own benefit, though it is not, of course.

 - Chemical composition.
 Beeswax is a complex substance.
 It is made up of well over 250 compounds, including long-chain alkanes, acids, esters, polyesters and more.
 Hentriacontane forms around 9% of beeswax and affects its nature through its stability and impermeability to water.

 - Insoluble in water.
 Beeswax is insoluble in water, which allows it to be used for many applications as a sealant.

 - Melting point.
 Beeswax has a relatively low melting point of around 63 C. This means it is easy to transform from solid to liquid and vice versa, resulting in an agreeable substance for a wide range of applications.

 - Clean burn.
 Beeswax has a clean, smokeless burn which, of course, is a key reason why it is used in candles.
 In fact, beeswax candles don’t just avoid polluting the air; many believe they help clean it.
-Beeswax releases negative ions when burned, helping attracts airborne pollutants such as dust, dirt which carry a positive charge.
+Beeswax releases negative ions when burned, helping attracts airborne pollutants such as dust and dirt which carry a positive charge.
 This supposedly helps clean the air.

 So these are the characteristics of beeswax.
 Let’s look at some of the methods for extracting it from our hives and frames.